 - For men, if the dress code specifies cocktail attire, go for a suit, shirt, tie, dress pants and dress shoes.
 If it's more casual, go for a button-down shirt, blazer, dark jeans or chinos and business casual shoes like desert boots.

 - For women, a foolproof cocktail party outfit can consist of a little black dress, heels and jewelry.
 Or, try pairing a midi-length skirt or dress pants with a silk blouse, heels or ballet flats and jewelry.
 If the dress code is business casual, dark jeans, ballet flats and a nice blouse will be more than adequate.

 Also consider the season when choosing your after-hours outfits.
 In the summer, lighter colors (like light blue, blush pink, or yellow) and fabrics (like cotton or linen) are perfect.
 In the winter, heavier, more opulent-looking fabrics (like velvet, brocade, or wool) and colors (like royal blue, wine red, or emerald green) are ideal.

 For all after-hours occasions, though, remember that you still need to look professional.
 So, don't dress like you're heading to a club—instead, aim for looks that are tasteful and timeless.

 You now know how to dress for a professional conference, but that still leaves plenty of other things to plan for.

-Read these other articles for more advice and inspiration you can use to prep for your next conference or trade show:
+Check out our FAQs about trade Shows, and read these other articles for more advice and inspiration you can use to prep for your next conference

 Or, browse our full selection of custom trade show and event products.